-The sickness insurance system of benefits comprises four types of benefits, namely sickness benefit, carer's allowance (till 2008 as a support benefit for family member care taking), maternity benefit, and pregnancy and maternity compensation benefit.
+The sickness insurance system of benefits comprises six types of benefits as follows: sickness benefit, carer's allowance (till 2008 as a support benefit for family member care taking), statutory maternity pay, pregnancy and maternity compensation benefit, and then paternity leave for fathers and long-term carer's allowance which became effective in the course of 2018.
 Sickness insurance benefits are provided per calendar day of a given period of time.
 The sickness insurance of the self-employed without employees, own-account workers, is voluntary.
-The self-employed without employees are entitled to two of the benefits only - the sickness benefit and the maternity benefit.
-Job applicants are not sickness insurance, but they are paid the maternity benefit from sickness insurance.
-Tables relating to sickness and pension insurance do not include data concerning the armed forces of the Ministry of Defence, the Ministry of the Interior, and the Ministry of Justice.
+The self-employed without employees are entitled to four of the benefits only - the sickness benefit, statutory maternity pay, paternity leave for fathers and long-term carer's allowance.
+Tables relating to sickness insurance and pension insurance do not include data concerning the armed forces of the Ministry of Defence, the Ministry of the Interior, and the Ministry of Justice.